Kiratto Pri Chan: Season 2

-With the popularity of PriChan streaming channels having gone viral on the internet, the PriChan idols are given a Jewel Pact to compete against a virtual idol named Dia.
-She also announces the opening of the Jewel Auditions, an event where idols with a jewel-like shine are chosen to become Jewel Idols.
-Idols who only pass the audition with a sparkling heart can make their Kiratto Jewel shine, allowing them to receive their "Jewel Coords".
-The one titled Jewel Idol can wear the long-admired Diamond Coord, a legendary Jewel Coord that will make them a Diamond Idol.
+Following the popularity of PriChan streaming channels, the PriChan idols receive a Jewel Pact and are tasked with competing against the virtual idol Dia.
+Dia also announces the Jewel Auditions, an event in which idols possessing a jewel-like shine are selected to become Jewel Idols.
+Idols who pass the audition with a sparkling heart can cause their Kiratto Jewel shine, allowing them to obtain their "Jewel Coords".
+The Idol who earns the title of Jewel idol gains access to the Diamond Coord, a legendary Jewel Coord that will turn them into a Diamond Idol.

 Season 3

 Kagayaki Corporation, a company that manages Pri Chan Land, announces that it will host a Princess Cup to determine the next generation's top PriChan idol.
 Mirai and friends try to raise their mascots using the new item called PriTamaGo that was given to them.
 The PriChan idols must become the princess of most areas to become the Illuminage Queen and receive the Castle Coord to perform for the greatest parade in PriChan Castle.